ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

 ![finished_port](images/finished_port.png)

 We've created a portfolio, pushed it to GitHub, and made the portfolio visible to the world.
 In the future, we'll take a look at "Backend" capsules.
-These "Backend" capsules will enable us to host back-end code and provide additional functionality - like implementing the contact form we removed at the beginning of the tutorial.
+These "Backend" capsules will enable us to host back-end code and provide additional functionality – like implementing the contact form we removed at the beginning of the tutorial.

-We'll also take a look at customizing your domain, so people can view your portfolio by typing something like `https://www.myportfolio.co.za`
+We'll also take a look at customising your domain, so people can view your portfolio by typing something like `https://www.myportfolio.co.za`

-If any of the HTML code was confusing, or you'd like to learn more for further customization, check out this [tutorial](https://developer.mozilla.org/en-US/docs/Learn/HTML) written by Mozilla.
+If any of the HTML code was confusing, or you'd like to learn more for further customisation, check out this [tutorial](https://developer.mozilla.org/en-US/docs/Learn/HTML) written by Mozilla.

 For any help with GitHub, take a look at their [documentation](https://docs.github.com/en).